jasonfly07/jasonfly07.github.io/_posts/2015-8-26-document-scanner.md

 The result is a nice, clean mask!

 ###2.
-Finding the Corners
+Find the Corners
 We're not done with the first part yet.
-Since the document (from the current perspective) is a quadrilateral object, ideally we should find its 4 corners in preparation for the geometric transformation in the second part.
-An intuitive way is to use some corner detection algorithms to directly locate the 4 corners, but this will not work if the document has rounded corners, such as credit cards.
+Since the document (from the current perspective) is a quadrilateral object, we want to find the 4 corners around it.
+An intuitive way is to use some corner detection algorithms to directly locate the corners, but this will not work if the document has rounded corners, such as credit cards.

-A better way to do this is to detect the 4 lines around the borders, and compute the intersections of these lines that fall within the image.
+A more robust way to do this is to detect the 4 lines around the borders, and compute the intersections of these lines that fall within the image.

 ![_config.yml]({{ site.baseurl }}/images/document-scanner/sf2.png)

 1. Apply edge detection to the foreground mask.
 We should now have all the line segments around the borders.
 2. Use Hough transform to identify all the line segments.
 Matlab provides both `hough()` and `houghlines()` that can be called back-to-back.
 3. Locate the intersections of these lines.
 By pruning out the intersection points that are outside image boundaries, we should ideally be left with the 4 corners of the document.

+Now that we have the 4 corners of the document, we're ready to move on to the second part.

+###3.
+Normalize the Perspective